ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 -   registers used to synchronize the different CMSIS-Stream instances, if any

-## Entry-point Functions
+## Two entry-points

-CMSIS-Stream has two entry-points, one for controls and services, and a second one used as callback for notifications of data transfers :
+CMSIS-Stream has two entry-points, one for controling and asking for services, and a second one used as callback for notifications of data transfers :

 void arm_stream (uint32_t command, PTR_INT ptr1, PTR_INT ptr2, PTR_INT
 ptr3);

 void arm_stream_io (uint32_t fw_io_idx, void \*data, uint32_t length);

-### Two entry points
+### Calling sequence

+The main CMSIS-Stream instance (the one located in the main process or processor) is called by the application to compute the amount of memory needed to execute the graph : the buffers of the arcs, the SWC instances of the graph, the buffers used for IOs (command "STREAM_MEMREQ" below).

+In a second step, the application provides the memory pointers to the requested memory banks.
+The CMSIS-Stream instances are now allowed to activate of the IOs at the boundary of the graph, do the memory initialization of all SWC (command "STREAM_RESET" below).

+Finally, the application lets the graph being scheduled by CMSIS-Stream (command "STREAM_RUN" above).

 The first control API has four parameters, three data parameters and a command with values :

-a)  **STREAM_MEMREQ** : the application asks for the amount of memory
-    needed to schedule the graph; the function returns the amount of memory for each memory bank (see "1.1.2 processor characteristics").
-    The other parameters are :
+**STREAM_MEMREQ** : the application asks for the amount of memory needed to schedule the graph; the function returns the needed amount of memory for each memory bank (see "1.1.2 processor characteristics").
+The parameters are :

- -   A function pointer to the **firmware of the platform**, in charge of the low-level abstraction of the hardware controls.
+-   A function pointer to the firmware of the platform, in charge of the low-level abstraction of the hardware controls:
-     Example of commands for "fw_entry_point (int,\*,\*,\*)":

-     -   Return the details of current processor: its index, architecture and FPU options
+    -   Returns the details of current processor: its index in the manifest table, its architecture and the FPU options

-     -   Control a semaphore.

     -   Call one on the three functions used to control the device drivers : "set", "start", "stop" (see "2) The graph boundaries")

- -   Read the time information computed from a SYSTICK global counter increment.
+    -   Read the time information, for example computed from a SYSTICK global counter.

 -   A pointer to the list of SWC entry points, and a pointer to their respective manifests (see "1.3 SWC manifests")

 -   A pointer to the "graph description text" to be compiled to "binary graph structure"

-b)  **STREAM_RESET** : pointers memory banks are provided to
+a)  **STREAM_RESET** : pointers memory banks are provided to
     "arm_stream()" which can initialize its instances and the SWC instances of the graph.
 In a similar way described for SWC (see "3.1.2 SWC parameter RESET") the application is providing to the